 “What are you doing here?”

-Four weeks earlier, Monica visited Martha at her house.
+Four weeks earlier, Monica came over to Martha’s house.
 They got into a huge fight.
 It ended when Martha threw a chair at Monica.
 However, Martha convinced the police and her family that Monica was the one who threw the chair.
-That’s how she ended up in the mental hospital.
-While the fight happened, the kids were out with their friends, while Larry worked.

 “Larry, do something!”
 Martha said.